Valturna Side Effects

 Generic Name: aliskiren / valsartan

-Note: This document contains side effect information about aliskiren / valsartan.
-Some of the dosage forms listed on this page may not apply to the brand name Valturna.
+Note: This page contains side effects data for the generic drug aliskiren / valsartan.
+It is possible that some of the dosage forms included below may not apply to the brand name Valturna.

 For the Consumer